 Arthur came back a few months later in 1971/72 season and played for another season.
 Despite having been mainly a full back he would play in a number of roles in midfield and up front to help South.

 His South highlights were that he had played in the Second round of the FA Cup in 1963/64 at home to Workington (which is the furthest South have got in the FA Cup).
-In the First Round he had missed the draw at Halifax Town through injury and Neil Taggert played in his place.
-For the replay, which South won, Arthur by now a lynch pin to the team, was restored to the starting line up that saw us through to the second round Workington game, which we lost 0 -2.
+In the First Round he had missed the draw at Halifax Town through suspension (having been sent off in the previous round at Retford) and Neil Taggert played in his place and played very well at The Shay.
+For the replay, which South won, Arthur by now a lynch pin to the team, was restored to the starting eleven by Allen Hampson and helped see us through to the Workington game, which we lost 0 -2.

 Arthur was part of our Lancashire Combination title winning team in 1966 which was the last senior league title we would win until 2015, a gap of 39 years.
 He also won the Liverpool Senior Non League Cup with South when we defeated Marine 3-2 at Rosset Park in April 1970.